 Lambda Concerned That Critical Employee Protections Under the Americans With Disabilities Act Are at Stake

 November 1, 2001

--- In the latest phase of an ongoing campaign to undo the Americans with Disabilities Act, hearings begin next week at the U.S. Supreme Court in a new round of legal attacks spearheaded by corporate employers, said Lambda Legal, a participant in the three upcoming cases.
+New York -- In the latest phase of an ongoing campaign to undo the Americans with Disabilities Act, hearings begin next week at the U.S. Supreme Court in a new round of legal attacks spearheaded by corporate employers, said Lambda Legal, a participant in the three upcoming cases.
 The corporate campaign against civil rights protections for people with disabilities has a new ally -- the Bush Administration.

 Chevron, Toyota, and U.S. Airways want the Supreme Court to throw out important protections that the federal Americans with Disabilities Act (ADA) provides to disabled employees.
 Chevron argues that it should be trusted when it says it is refusing to hire a disabled worker because it is looking out for his health.
 Toyota and U.S. Airways seek to avoid the accommodations the law currently requires them to make to allow employees with disabilities to continue working.

 The three cases pit the corporate giants, supported by national pro-business associations, against disabled employees and their advocates.
 One key development in the latest phase of the campaign against the ADA is that, under the Bush Administration, the White House has switched sides.
 The Bush Administration has sided with Chevron and Toyota in their appeals (and has taken no position in the U.S. Airways case).